Living in Columbia

 Columbia hosts more than a dozen annual festivals, including the internationally acclaimed True/False Film Festival that attracts documentary filmmakers from throughout the world and the New York Times-touted Roots N Blues N BBQ Festival, which draws top-named acts and crowds of 100,000 people.
 We have art fairs, parades, pub crawls, sidewalk sales and outdoor concerts in the street.
 A quarterly ARTrageous Fridays gallery crawl unites artists, musicians, chefs and the community for a night of downtown revelry every season.
 And each spring we celebrate Earth Day with a party in Peace Park.

-Columbia is home to nationally renowned public schools, including two top-ranked high schools.
+Columbia is home to nationally renowned public schools, including three top-ranked high schools.
 It also supports other institutes of higher education, including Columbia College, which is ranked among "America's Best Colleges" by U.S. News & World Report, and Stephens College, a women’s college known for its fashion, film and fine arts.

 Life-long education is a shared community value in Columbia.
 From preschool through retirement, the campus and city offer diverse, high-quality educational options.
 Columbia offers a public school system that annually produces some of the largest numbers of national merit scholars in the state, 18 parochial and private schools, four special-needs training facilities, an adult education center and a lifelong learning institute.